15 Perennials You Should Plant in September for Spring Color

 The daisy-like petals of the gaillardia, or blanket flower, start as orange and fade to a bright yellow at the tips.

 Gaillardia is also commonly known as a blanket flower.
-This perennial is easy to grow and loves hot weather and is very tolerant of poor soil.
-The flowers of gaillardia come in many colors but the most popular is probably the bright red, orange, or yellows.
+This September perennial is easy to grow, loves hot weather, and is tolerant of poor soil.
+The flowers come in many colors but the most popular is probably bright orange and yellow.

-Gaillardia does not need to be deadheaded but will continue to rebloom all summer and through the fall.
+Gaillardia does not need to be deadheaded and will continue to rebloom all summer and through the fall.
 This plant is native to North America and makes a great addition to a low-maintenance garden.
-Plant this perennial in borders or containers, you will love it no matter what.
+Plant this perennial in borders or containers.

 Gaura